Justice Department opens probe into Louisiana State Police - NewsBreak

 In some cases, troopers omitted uses of force such as blows to the head from official reports, and in others troopers sought to justify their actions by claiming suspects were violent, resisting or escaping, all of which were contradicted by video footage.

-Clarke said the probe is aimed at driving reforms that the Justice Department could seek to force by suing to implement a federal consent decree.
-She added that Gov. John Bel Edwards and the head of the Louisiana State Police, Lamar Davis, have pledged their cooperation.
+Clarke said the civil “pattern-or-practice” probe is aimed at driving needed reforms, if necessary by suing to implement a federal consent decree.
+She added that Gov. John Bel Edwards and the superintendent of the Louisiana State Police, Lamar Davis, have pledged their cooperation.

-Black leaders have for months been urging the Justice Department to launch a broader investigation into potential racial profiling by the overwhelmingly white state police, similar to other probes opened over the past year in Minneapolis, Louisville and Phoenix.
+Davis, in an internal email obtained by AP, told troopers to “hold your heads high” and embrace the federal scrutiny.
+“We have nothing to hide and can only benefit from learning," he wrote.

+Edwards issued a statement Thursday welcoming the investigation.
+“It is deeply troubling that allegations of systemic misconduct exist that would warrant this type of investigation,” he said, “but it is absolutely critical that all Louisianans, especially African-Americans and other people of color, have their faith, confidence and trust in public safety officers restored."

 By its own tally, 67% of state police uses of force in recent years were against Black people, who make up 33% of the state’s population.